microsoft/PartnerResources/_docs/Skilling/AI ML Academy/Applied AI.md

 Conceptual

-* [The AI Show: Ep 52 | Analyze unstructured docs and more with Azure Form Recognizer](https://www.youtube.com/watch?v=86cZgYJdRGc) - This is a great resource to understand Form Recognizer capabilites and updates.
+* [The AI Show - Ep 52 | Analyze unstructured docs and more with Azure Form Recognizer](https://www.youtube.com/watch?v=86cZgYJdRGc) - This is a great resource to understand Form Recognizer capabilites and updates.
 * [Applied AI Blog](https://techcommunity.microsoft.com/t5/ai-applied-ai-blog/bg-p/AppliedAIBlog/label-name/Form%20Recognizer) - A place to ask any questions you have about Form Recognizer as you work on your solutions.

 Updates

-* [Build Recap | The Newest Features from Azure Form Recognizer](https://www.youtube.com/watch?v=o1dEJMoFeus) - A great place to see the new features for Azure Form Recognizer
+* [Build Recap - The Newest Features from Azure Form Recognizer](https://www.youtube.com/watch?v=o1dEJMoFeus) - A great place to see the new features for Azure Form Recognizer

 ### Cognitive Search